-ENGL 219 CLASSICAL FOUNDATIONS OF ENGLISH LITERATURE
+ENGL 219 CLASSICAL FOUNDATIONS OF ENGLISH LITERATURE 3.0: 3 cr.
+E

 This course is a sustained study of historical, biographical, thematic and formal elements of the classical and mythological foundations of literature in English.
-Students will read translations of authors such as Ovid, Homer, Sappho, Virgil and Sophocles, as well as others of major significance in poetry, drama, and prose to better understand their relevance to English literature.
+Students will read translations of authors such as Ovid, Homer, Sappho, Virgil and Sophocles, as well as others of major significance in poetry, drama, and prose to better understand their relevance to English literature. co-requisite: ENGL 203